oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

-You can compare this domain resource YAML file with the domain resource YAML file from the original initial use case (`/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml`) to see the changes required for common mounts.
+You can compare this domain resource YAML file with the domain resource YAML file from the original initial use case (`/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml`) to see the changes required for auxiliary images.
 For example:

 ```
-$ diff /tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CM-v1.yaml /tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml
+$ diff /tmp/mii-sample/domain-resources/WLS-AI/mii-initial-d1-WLS-AI-v1.yaml /tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml
 1c1
 < # Copyright (c) 2021, Oracle and/or its affiliates.
 ---